Endless Rain: Summary

-On April 16, 2024, Yoshiki performed Endless Rain along with the US national anthem live at the Dodgers Stadium on Hello Kitty Night.

 Music videos

 Two music videos have been created for "Endless Rain".
 The first was included on the Shigeki!
 Visual Shock Vol. 2 home video in 1989.

 The second was released on the X Japan Showcase in L.A.
 Premium Prototype DVD on September 6, 2010.
 Directed by Russell Thomas and featuring the band performing live on top of the Kodak Theatre in Hollywood, California in January 2010, it has the sound of the audience added to the audio.

 On November 21, 1993, SME Records released X² (ダブルエックス, Daburu Ekkusu), a short film based on the manga series X by Clamp and set to X Japan's music.
 It features a slideshow of the manga's artwork set to a medley of X Japan's "Silent Jealousy", "Kurenai" and "Endless Rain" and a music video for the song "X" directed by Shigeyuki Hayashi.

 Commercial performance

-The single reached number 3 on the Oricon charts, and charted for 31 week.
-In 1990, with 357,680 copies sold was the 21st best-selling single of the year, being certified Gold by RIAJ.
+The single reached number three on the Oricon Singles Chart, and charted for 31 week.
+In March 1990, it was certified Gold by the RIAJ for sales of 200,000 copies.
+This number doubled in two years, when it was certified Platinum for sales of 400,000 in February 1992.